-My training is in Person-Centred counselling.
+My training and background is in Person-centred counselling.
 The Person-centred approach believes in the basic ability and strength of everyone to thrive and fulfil their potential if they have the right environment and circumstances in which to do that.
-For so many people, we don’t always have those ideal circumstances, but counselling can give us an idea of what a safe and nurturing relationship can feel like and helps us to find our own inner strength and resources to deal with the inevitable ups and downs of life.
-I also have a particular interested in the use of Compassion Focused Therapy and Emotion Focused Therapy.
-However, I generally work in an integrative way and will use whichever approaches and techniques feel most appropriate for you.
-The work could be more long term, particularly if working with grief and loss or we could agree on a short-term block of sessions.
+For so many people, we don’t always have those ideal circumstances, but counselling can give us an idea of what a safe and nurturing relationship can feel like and helps us to find our own inner strength and resilience to deal with the inevitable ups and downs of life.

 Level 2 Awareness of Mental Health Problems – 2020